jakubtomsu/jakubtomsu.github.io/content/posts/simple_undo_redo_in_odin.md

 }
 ```

 And that's it!
 Turns out this entire system is not many lines of code at all, and is efficient even when you use worst-case-sized statically allocated data structures.
-That said, it's not a "one size fits all" method.
+That said, it's not a one-size-fits-all method.
 If you have gigantic scenes you probably need to look into other approaches (maybe XOR and RLE compressed delta states?
 LZ4? idk).

 But this is fine for basically anything an indie developer might need in 99% of cases.
 Hope this helps, thank you for reading!